-This rise in household inflation expectations associated with the coronavirus can be seen at an even higher frequency using the newly created daily Consumers and COVID-19 Survey Project sponsored by the Federal Reserve Bank of Cleveland, as described in Dietrich, Kuester, Müller, and Schoenle (2020) and Knotek et al. (2020).
+Dietrich, Kuester, Müller and Schoenle (2020) and Knotek et al. (2020).
 While smaller in cross-section (between 50 and 200 different individuals are surveyed each day) than other surveys described above, the daily frequency provides an unprecedented view of the evolution of expectations in response to the coronavirus.
-Knotek et al. (2020) document that the coronavirus crisis induced a rise in inflation expectations occurring at the same time as a decline in the expected growth rate of GDP among respondents since March 10th, the start of the survey.
-In Figure 2, we present additional evidence that inflation expectations due to COVID-19 are associated with bad outcomes by households.
+Knotek et al. (2020) document that the coronavirus crisis induced a rise in inflation expectations occurring at the same time as a decline in the expected growth rate of GDP among respondents since March 10, the start of the survey.
+In Chart 2, we present additional evidence that inflation expectations due to COVID-19 are associated with bad outcomes by households.
 For example, there is strong positive comovement between the median inflation expectation and the share of respondents that are worried about losing their jobs, the share of respondents who are delaying large purchases, the fraction who are storing extra food supplies and the fraction who are engaged in extra personal saving.
 The results from the Cleveland Fed survey therefore confirm that inflation expectations are closely tied to a more general sense of bad outcomes on the part of households.

-II.B.
+II.ii.
 U.S. Firms

 Measuring the macroeconomic expectations of U.S. firms has long been a challenge.
 Indeed, conducting a high-quality survey of CEOs or other business executives is an exercise fraught with many difficulties ranging from establishing contacts with CEOs (e.g., one has to go through multiple layers of various filters, secretaries, assistants, etc.) to the very limited time that CEOs can spare on answering questions (one can hope to have responses to only a few simple questions).
-Constructing a representative panel of CEOs willing to repeatedly participate in a survey takes many years and a great deal of trust-building; no such survey has existed in the U.S. until recently.
+Constructing a representative panel of CEOs willing to repeatedly participate in a survey takes many years and a great deal of trust-building; no such survey has existed in the United States until recently.